Breadcrumb

 Is there funding to support UDS+ implementation?

-We awarded American Rescue Plan UDS+ (ARP-UDS+) supplemental funding on August 8, 2022.
+On August 8, 2022, we awarded FY 2022 ARP-UDS+ supplemental funding.
 These funds were made available to support high-quality UDS+ submissions.

-HRSA also added a one-time $40,817 funding supplement to Fiscal Year 2022 Health Center Controlled Network awards.
+We also added a one-time $40,817 funding supplement to Fiscal Year 2022 Health Center Controlled Network awards.
 This funding was used to support T/TA on UDS+.
-Find more information on the BPHC website.
+Find more information on Submit your HCCN Progress Report.

-Where should I go for training and technical assistance on FHIR (e.g., Bulk FHIR® API, SMART on FHIR®, USCDI/US Core, FHIR® Server, and FHIR® Client, etc.)?
+Where should I go for training and technical assistance on FHIR (Bulk FHIR® API, SMART on FHIR®, USCDI/US Core, FHIR® Server, and FHIR® Client, etc.)?

 Health centers, PCAs, and NTTAPs should contact their HCCNs or HIT vendors as T/TA resources.
 We also recommend that health centers reference and review HL7® FHIR® resources on HL7.org.